Nutella Waffles

-If you ever need to combine things gently so as not to overmix a batter, like with these waffles, give it to a child.
-Waffle batter, just like pancake and muffin batters, should be mixed only until the dry ingredients have been moistened.
-And all of these batters should be baked right after making them.
+If you ever need to combine things gently so as not to overmix a batter like this Nutella waffle batter, give it to a child.
+Waffle batter, just like pancake and muffin batters, should be mixed only until you moisten the dry ingredients.

 Yes.
 Waffles, even homemade ones, freeze very well in a freezer bag.
 You just might have to play around to figure out how best to re-heat them, depending on your toaster.